nancyboy56/Animation-Class/README.md

 # Animation-Class
- 2d sidescroller for photoshop animation class
+ 2D adventure game with light platforming and puzzle set in a vampire mansion.
+Created initially for my 2D animation class in photoshop during art school.